cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 </HighlightBox>

 There are many use cases involving token transfers on blockchains, like the tokenization of assets holding value or initial coin offerings (ICOs) to finance blockchain projects.
-IBC makes it possible to transfer tokens/digital assets between (sovereign) chains, both fungible and non-fungible tokens.
-While fungible token transfers allow, for example, to build applications relying on cross-chain payments and token exchanges.
+IBC makes it possible to transfer tokens and other digital assets between (sovereign) chains, both fungible and non-fungible tokens.
+For example, fungible token transfers allow you to build applications relying on cross-chain payments and token exchanges.
 Therefore, IBC frees up great potential for cross-chain Decentralized Finance (DeFi) applications by offering a technically reliable cross-chain interoperability protocol that is compatible with digital assets on multiple networks.

 The corresponding [implementation](https://github.com/cosmos/ibc-go/tree/main/modules/apps/transfer) is a module on the application level.

 ![Overview of a token transfer](/academy/ibc/images/transferoverview.png)

 Look at the picture above.
-You can see three chains A, B, and C. You also see several channels.
+You can see two chains, A and B. You also see there is a channel connecting both chains.

 How can tokens be transferred between chains and channels?